These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet tangy flavor, and creamy texture.

-Prepared in individual portions using a muffin tin, this simple recipe is a great make-ahead dessert for dinner parties, and they are easy to transport to potlucks and picnics!
+Prepared in individual portions using a muffin tin, this simple recipe is a great make-ahead dessert for dinner parties.
+It is also easy to transport to potlucks and picnics!

-Quick and Easy - You only need 15 minutes of active time to prepare these mini cheesecakes!
-It is easy enough for beginner cooks and a great recipe to make with kids!
+These mini cheesecakes are quick and easy!
+You only need 15 minutes of active time to prepare them!
+They are easy enough for beginner cooks and a great recipe to make with kids!

-Individually Portioned- As easy as this recipe is to make it is even easier to serve, because these cheesecake cups are mini-sized so you don't have to mess with cutting them.
+As easy as this recipe is to make, it is even easier to serve because these cheesecake cups are mini-sized, so you don't have to mess with cutting them.
 It is perfect for a dessert buffet!

-Graham Crackers: Save yourself some time and buy crushed graham crackers.
-If you can’t find them you can use the whole crackers instead.
-Crush them in a food processor or place them in a ziplock bag and gently pound them with a rolling pin until crushed into fine crumbs.
+Graham Crackers: Save yourself some time and buy graham cracker crumbs.
+If you can't find them, you can use the whole crackers.
+Crush them in a food processor or place them in a ziplock bag and gently pound them with a rolling pin until they are fine crumbs.
+Substitute digestive crackers, vanilla wafers cookies, or Oreos.

 Brown Sugar: Brown sugar is best for making no-bake cheesecake bites because it contains more moisture than white sugar and helps the cookies in the crust stick together.
-If you want to sub granulated sugar then I recommend baking the crust to help it set.
+If you want to sub granulated sugar, I recommend baking the crust to help it set.

-Heavy Cream: Use heavy whipping cream with at least a 35% fat content.
+Heavy Cream: Use heavy whipping cream with at least 35% fat.
 It whips up firmer and keeps its shape longer than whipped cream with lower fat content.

-Powdered Sugar: Sweetens and thickens the cheesecake without adding any grainy texture that you can sometimes get from using granulated sugar, though you can substitute granulated sugar if that's what you have on hand.
+Powdered Sugar: Sweetens and thickens the cheesecake without adding the grainy texture granulated sugar can sometimes give.
+However, you can substitute granulated sugar if that's what you have on hand.

 Lemon Juice: The lemon creates a chemical reaction with the sour cream which helps the cheesecake set.
 It also adds flavor.